Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 14. Synology-native rclone via Docker

-- Mount NAS root storage into the container as /data
+- Mount the NAS storage into the container as

-- Mount the rclone config/log area into the container as /config/rclone
+/data - Mount the rclone config and log directory into the container as

 15. Scheduled Tasks for NAS Folders